cnabio/duffle/docs/104-claims.md

 - Given an installation's _name_, return the _bundle info_ that is installed under that name
 - Given an installation _name_ and a _bundle_, generate a _bundle info_.
     - This is accompanied by running the `install` path in the bundle
-- Given an installation's _name_, replace the _bundle info_ with new _bundle info_, and updated the revision with a new ULID, and the modified timestamp with the current time.
+- Given an installation's _name_, replace the _bundle info_ with updated _bundle info_, and update the revision with a new ULID, and the modified timestamp with the current time.
 This is an upgrade operation.
     - This is accompanied by running the `upgrade` path in the bundle
 - Given an installation's name, mark the claim as deleted.
     - This is accompanied by running the `uninstall` path in the bundle